Marty Seifert

-Martin John "Marty" Seifert (born April 23, 1972) is a former Republican Minority Leader and former member of the Minnesota House of Representatives.
+Martin John Seifert (born April 23, 1972) is a former Republican Minority Leader and former member of the Minnesota House of Representatives.
 He represented District 21A, a predominantly rural district in southwestern Minnesota that includes portions of Lyon, Redwood and Yellow Medicine counties, and the cities of Marshall and Redwood Falls.
 In 2010 and 2014, he unsuccessfully sought the Republican nomination for Governor of Minnesota.

 Minnesota House of Representatives

 First elected in 1996, Seifert served as House Majority Whip from 1999 to 2006.
 When the Republicans lost control of the House after the 2006 election, he took over leadership of the party in the House from former Speaker Steve Sviggum.

 Seifert served on the House Rules and Legislative Administration Committee and was an ex officio member of the House Finance Committee and the House Ways and Means Committee.

 On June 3, 2009, Seifert announced that he was stepping down from his position as minority leader to run for governor of Minnesota.
 On October 15, 2009, he also announced that he would not seek re-election to the House, but would concentrate his efforts on the 2010 governor's race.